bkayser/DailyChallenge/docs/elliott.md

 3. Type `yes`.
 What happens?
 Uh-oh!
 4. Type `<ctrl-c>`.
 That means, hold down the "control" key and press the letter "C".
 What did that do?

-<ctrl-c> is a command that almost always "interrupts" a running command or program that you started in the terminal window.
+'<ctrl-c>' is a command that almost always "interrupts" a running command or program that you started in the terminal window.

 Now, create a new email message to bill@kayser.org saying "Happy Fathers Day".
 For a bonus, copy and paste a funny image into the email.
 Get Felix to help if he's in the mood.

 ### Monday, June 21

 Review `ls` and `pwd` commands.

 ### Tuesday, June 22